greekfetacheese/secure-types/readme.md

 ## Features

 - **Zeroization on Drop**: Memory is wiped when dropped.
-- **Memory Locking**: (std-only) On Linux/Windows the memory is locked to prevent memory swapping or unauthorized access, On Linux it uses `mlock` and on Windows `VirtualLock` & `VirtualProtect` along with in-memory encryption using `CryptProtectMemory`.
+- **Memory Locking**: (OS-only) On Linux/Windows the memory is locked to prevent memory swapping or unauthorized access, On Linux it uses `mlock` and on Windows `VirtualLock` & `VirtualProtect` along with in-memory encryption using `CryptProtectMemory`.
 - **Safe Scoped Access**: Direct access on these types is not possible, data is protected by default and only accessible within safe blocks.
 - **`no_std` Support**: For embedded and Web environments (with zeroization only).